-Drive into the foothills of Northern Georgia and you will find a French-style Chateau surrounded by lush vineyards.
+Drive into the foothills of Northern Georgia, and you will find a French-style Chateau surrounded by lush vineyards.
 That is where I found myself when my cousin said that we would visit a winery while I was visiting.
-See, this is why I said that choosing lovely places to wine and dine run in the family.
+You see, this is why I said that choosing lovely places to wine and dine runs in my family.

 A beautiful day at Château Élan Winery – a tour of their facilities and wine tasting with my charming cousin!
 Cheers 🍷